At least 8 people are dead after Kentucky's catastrophic flooding, and the death toll is expected to rise - KTVZ

 An elderly man and woman died after being swept from their homes in the Oneida Community, near Manchester, Kentucky, according to Clay County Coroner Jarrod Becknell.
 The man was 76 years old and the woman was in her late 60s or early 70s, Deputy Coroner Joe Crockett said.

-It is not clear if the two deaths are included in the statewide toll of eight deaths that Beshear announced earlier in the day.
+It is not clear whether the two deaths are included in the statewide toll of eight deaths that Beshear announced earlier Thursday.

 On Thursday evening, Kentucky officials recommended that people evacuate the homes and businesses in the floodplain of Panbowl Lake in Jackson, citing the Kentucky River’s rising water level and a “muddy discharge” seen near the lake’s dam.
 A portion of Kentucky Route 15 was also closed Thursday night.

 Parts of West Virginia and western Virginia also experienced severe flooding Thursday and are expected to receive more rainfall Friday.
-Virginia Gov. Glenn Youngkin has issued a statewide emergency declaration and West Virginia Gov. Jim Justice declared a state of emergency for Fayette, Greenbrier, Logan, McDowell, Mingo and Wyoming counties, according to releases from the governors’ offices.
+Virginia Gov. Glenn Youngkin issued a statewide emergency declaration, and West Virginia Gov. Jim Justice declared a state of emergency for Fayette, Greenbrier, Logan, McDowell, Mingo and Wyoming counties, according to news releases from the governors’ offices.

 Much of West Virginia is in the moderate risk for flash flooding on Friday, according to the Weather Prediction Center.
-The southwest region of Virginia is also at risk of flooding Friday with between one and two inches of rain possible, and potentially more in some local areas, according to the NWS in Blacksburg, Virginia.
+The southwest region of Virginia is also at risk of flooding Friday with between one and two inches of rain possible, and potentially more in some local areas, according to the National Weather Service in Blacksburg, Virginia.

 Beshear sent a direct request to Biden requesting federal assistance for eastern Kentucky, the governor said in a tweet.